Dagmar Schmidt: Political career

 Schmidt became a SPD member when she was 16.
 As a Juso member, she acted as an observer in the 1995–96 South African municipal elections.

 In the 2009 and 2013 federal elections, Schmidt was the SPD candidate for the Lahn-Dill electoral district, losing out to the CDU candidate each time.
 However, in 2013, placed sixth on the SPD party list for Hesse, she was elected to the Bundestag.
 She also became a member of the SPD executive committee.
 In 2017, she was re-elected, placed fourth on the SPD list for Hesse.
 She has since been serving on the Committee on Labor and Social Affairs.

 Within the SPD parliamentary group, Schmidt is a leading member of the left-wing group Parlamentarische Linke.

 In addition to her committee assignments, Schmidt has been serving as the chair of the German-Chinese Parliamentary Friendship Group since 2014.
 In this capacity, she has met with senior Chinese political advisors like CPPCC vice chair Gao Yunlong.

 Since 2021, Schmidt has been serving as one her parliamentary group's deputy chairs, under the leadership of chairman Rolf Mützenich.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Schmidt was part of the SPD delegation in the working group on labour and social affairs, led by Carsten Linnemann, Stephan Stracke and Katja Mast.